hauva69/neochessqt/README.md

 [1]: QtWebengine as far as I know still has a bug either in Qt or in the bindings to golang.
 So that it isn't fully supported in windows yet see [Issue](https://github.com/therecipe/qt/issues/217#issuecomment-280940272)
 And since I want NeoChess to build at least in Linux, iOS, and Windows, I'll just work with QTextEdit instead.

+[2]: QTextEdit is going to have very limited support for styling the PGN Content, current move, etc.  Going to temporarily experiment with QtWebKit instead, though this will make building NeoChess a bit mor complicated.

 ## Building NeoChess yourself until Releases are Available